 I do not recommend carrying around large amounts of cash but up to around $50 in small notes on the body should be plenty for the day's activities, like bike hire, tuk tuk, and food.

 For my previous 3 week trip, I got around $500-800 in small change and used a hotel safe to keep what I was not using.
 I, then withdrew cash in larger bills as I needed it for accommodation or tours - or used my card.
-I am not saying this is the best way but that's what I did. over 6 years ago
+I am not saying this is the best way but that's what I did. almost 7 years ago

 I always change my money into local currency when i travel , in cambodia it is also better to have riel in my opinion, with dollers they wil charge you ( for example) 2 dollar for a bottle of water or just 2000 riel which i belive is not even one dollar, have done this in vietnam and burma as well , bleive me it is better and yes more fun as well to use thier currency